On this page

 Do I need to disclose to customers that data will be retained?

-Yes, there should be a collection notice displayed informing patrons and other visitors of the requirement to record their contact details, the purpose for doing so and that records will be destroyed after 28 days.
+Yes, there should be a collection notice displayed informing patrons and other visitors of the requirement to record their contact details if they attend the premises for more than 15 minutes, the purpose for doing so and that records will be destroyed after 28 days.

 How long do records need to be kept?